 2. Make a commitment to exercise regularly.

-Regular exercise helps maintain heart health and prevent type 2 diabetes, hypertension and many other diseases.
-When you’re not a regular exerciser, it can be hard to know how to get started.
+Regular exercise helps maintain heart health and prevent type 2 diabetes, hypertension, and many other diseases.
+When exercise is not a part of your lifestyle, it can be hard to know how to get started.

 How To Get Started: